upvalue/love-repl/README.md

 ### Use

 Press enter to evaluate the statement, backspace to, well, backspace and escape to clear the current line.
+Use the up and down arrow keys to navigate through history.
 Like the normal Lua REPL, if you want to evaluate an expression (such as "true" or "555"), you must start the line with '='

 ### Functions